 It’s not always easy to spot the signs of alcohol abuse without being around a person all or most of the time.
-Then the issue of distinguishing when a person has crossed the line from being a moderate or social drinker to having a mental or physical dependency on alcohol – which brings them under definition of alcoholism.
+It can also be tricky to spot when a person has crossed the line from being a moderate or social drinker to having a mental or physical dependency on alcohol – which brings them under definition of alcoholism.

-- Feeling guilty or ashamed about their drinking
+- Appearing to feel guilty or ashamed about their drinking

 - Lying about or trying to hide their drinking habits